cotonic/cotonic/README.md

 ## What is Cotonic?

 Cotonic is a modern, cooperative, independent, component framework.
-A tool to organise client side components in robust independently operating units.
+A tool to organize client side components in robust independently operating units.

 ## How?